 - Strong Coffee and coffee grounds

 Next, you are going to add the lye.
 Once the lye is added there will be a chemical reaction.
 You always want to add Lye TO the liquid, never the liquid to lye.
 Once lye has been added the bowl will get warm and there will be some fumes for just a few minutes.
-Don’t worry this is suppose to happen!
-Work in a well ventilated place if possible.
+Don’t worry this is supposed to happen!
+Work in a well-ventilated place if possible.
 You do not want children or pets in your kitchen while making soap.

 I feel like I am making a very big deal about this lye.
 I don’t want you to be scared to use it.
 It is perfectly safe and easy to use if you know what you are doing.
 I just want to make sure you are well educated about how to handle lye.

 After the lye has been added stir the coffee and lye together until well mixed.
 The lye might get hard but gently stir until it is no longer hard.
 Set the bowl in a safe area and let it “cool.”